 While conflict of interest situations are most likely to occur when dealing with customers or suppliers there are a variety of situations that should be considered.
-If you believe you may be in a situation where there could be an appearance of a conflict of interest, or if ever you have doubts about the appropriate course of action discuss it with your manager or VP Regulatory & General Counsel.
+If ever you have doubts about the appropriate course of action discuss it with your manager or the VP & General Counsel.

-Dealing with Suppliers
+Dealing with suppliers